portworx/px-dev/examples/redis.md

 ### Create a storage volume for redis
-To create a storage volume for redis, run the following command and note the returned volume ID.
-You will need the volume ID when you start the mysql container in the next step.
+To create a storage volume for redis, run the following command.

 ```
 # docker volume create -d pxd --opt name=redis_vol --opt \
      			size=4 --opt block_size=64 --opt repl=1 --opt fs=ext4
 ```

 Now we have a volume to attach to our redis-server container.
 The redis-server container stores its data in the /data directory.
-We will use the Docker -v option to attach the Portworx volume to this directory.
+We will use the 'docker -v' option to attach the Portworx volume to this directory.

 ### Start the redis container
-To start the redis container, run the following command.
-Substitute DOCKER_CREATE_VOLUME_ID for the volume id from the docker volume create command.
+To start the redis container, run the following command, using the 'redis_vol' volume created above.

 ```
 # docker run --name some-redis  -v redis_vol:/data --volume-driver=pxd  -d redis redis-server --appendonly yes